fahimaloy/blogo/README.md

 2. Install dependencies:
     ```bash
    go mod download
-3.Set up your MongoDB connection by updating the configuration in config.go.
+3. Set up your MongoDB connection by updating the configuration in config.go.

-4.Build and run the application:
+4. Build and run the application:
+    ```bash
-    ``` go run main.go
+   go run main.go
 5. Open your web browser and navigate to http://localhost:8080 to access the blog website.

 ## Contributing